 Breaking up is hard to do.
 It’s bad enough that your significant other is out of your life, but did they really have to leave all that stuff behind?
 Whether it’s things they gave you or things that remind you of them, they’ve got to go.
 So grab some matches, it’s time for a Break-Up Bonfire!

-The breakup bonfire is usually ceremonial and perhaps even a little spiritual.
-As fire is a symbol of both destruction and rebirth, a break up bonfire typically represents a character breaking old bonds and starting anew.
+The Break-Up Bonfire is usually ceremonial and perhaps even a little spiritual.
+As fire is a symbol of both destruction and rebirth, a breakup bonfire typically represents a character breaking old bonds and starting anew.
 However, note the Unfair Sex nature of this trope.
 A woman doing this is usually celebrating her freedom from an oppressive male.
 A man doing this usually is the oppressive male, and a spiteful, destructive bastard at that.
 As such, most examples below are from female characters burning her ex's things.

 - Two examples from Popotan, neither of which follow a romance gone sour, but they stay true to the general idea of the trope:

 - After she learns of Konami's death, Mai tries to burn the portrait she received from her in order to forget about her, but she is stopped by Mea.